-New Zealand defeated India by eight wickets at the Hampshire Bowl in Southampton to win the inaugural edition of the ICC World Test Championship.
+New Zealand defeated India by eight wickets at the Hampshire Bowl in Southampton to win the inaugural edition of the ICC WTC Final Championship.
 Kane Williamson and Ross Taylor added 96 runs for the third wicket to steer the Black Caps home.

 With two entire days washed out, and a reserve day in play, India were asked to bat first in overcast conditions that were not suited for batting.
 Kyle Jamieson ran down the Indian batting before the Kiwis got a slender first-innings lead.